lassebunk/gretel/README.md

 Nice to know
 ------------

-### Access to view helpers
+### Access to view methods

-When configuring breadcrumbs, you have access to all view helpers of the view where the breadcrumbs are inserted.
+When configuring breadcrumbs inside a `crumb :xx do ... end` block, you have access to all methods that are normally accessible in the view where the breadcrumbs are inserted.
+This includes your view helpers, `params`, `request`, etc.

 ### Using multiple breadcrumb configuration files